zacanger/niddesa/README.md

 ./book contains the contents.
 If you find a problem or want to help, please feel free to [submit an issue](https://github.com/zacanger/niddesa/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
-See ./TODO.md for current tasks. ./pali is for future reference.
+See ./TODO.md for current tasks. ./pali is for reference.

 ### The Code